 Restraining orders can still have significant implications for your record.
 A permanent restraining order, which typically lasts for three to five years, can be more impactful on your record than a temporary order.
 Additionally, if you violate the order, you may face criminal charges, leading to a conviction and a criminal record.

 Consulting with an Orange County domestic violence lawyer can help you determine the impact a restraining order may have on your future.
+They can also be an essential asset if you have been unjustly subjected to a restraining order due to false accusations.
+Hiring legal counsel you trust can be essential in this difficult situation, and they can help you build a comprehensive defense.

 In California, a restraining order might appear on a background check, depending on the type of check being conducted.
 For instance, a routine check might not reveal this information, but a more thorough investigation, such as for security clearance or certain job positions, could potentially uncover a restraining order or domestic violence charge.
 It is important to note that different employers and organizations have varying access levels to background information.